feelinglovelynow/ace-graph-database/README.md

           * Array of items formatted as `{ id: '', x: {}, graphs: [] }`
           * Request Item can support
 1. External: Property to Prop
+1. Runtime validation
+    * v1
+      * Accepts: a test object + (a schma node / a schema relationship)
+      * Responds: does the test object obey the schema
+    * v2
+      * Also accepts options to add validations, edit validations or remove validations
 1. No uid or _uid as prop name
+1. Schema Enums
+1. No more embedded functions (so I stop creating the same fn multiple times)
+1. Get relationship node, if many just get the first one
+1. returns for each function
 1. Ace CLI + R2
 1. On Error Flow
     * Retry: Count, MS Before Trying Again,